cocomr/cocodoc/index.md

     * web_server
 * launcher: contains the executable that allows to launch a CoCo application
 * ros_launcher: same as launcher but as ROS node
-* extern: the xml parser library
+* extern: the xml and json parser library and the moongose library to create the web server
-* samples: contains two sample components togheter with the configuration file to launch them
+* samples: contains some sample components together with the configuration files to launch them

 Installation